mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

       - Yield curve inversions as a predictor of death
       - End of cycle possibilities for credit crises
       - Revival Processes and attempts
-    - Aggregate Supply and Aggregate Demand
+    - Economies as a function of Aggregate Supply and Aggregate Demand
       - Supply and Demand
       - All transactions and Psychologies
       - Demand as a function Demographics